 A room of her own had always been a priority for

-serious pre-occupation with her family's welfare, a haven into which she could escape where she could find needed solitude and the freedom to write.
-Louisa's father built her a
+serious pre-occupation with her family's financial welfare, a haven into which she could escape to find the solitude and freedom to write was indispensible.
+When the family first moved into Orchard House, Louisa's father not only built a

 Previous: Parlor | Next: May's Room